themysticsavages/memebot9000/README.md

 Then, create a Google Cloud app instance with the YouTube Data API v3 libary added.
 Make sure to add a consent screen in order to create Oauth credentials.
 When you make a consent screen and finish adding Oauth credentials, make sure to download the JSON for it, and put it in the secrets directory as `client_secrets.json`.

 After that, create a Reddit application (set the type to script) under an account that wasn't created with Google or other platforms. <br>
-Save the following values to their respective keys:
+Save the following values to the respective keys in `reddit_secrets.json` in the secrets directory:
 ```json
 {
     "app_name": "",
     "client_id":"",